 The function generator is a voltage source V_s with a finite non-zero source resistance R_s .
-The generator assumes by default a load of 50 Ω connected to its output (see Figure 1).
+The generator assumes a loading of 50 connected to its output (see Figure 1).
 The display of signal amplitude on the front panel reflects this assumption.
 The output voltage V{out} might be very different to V_s depending on the resistive load R_1 .